Firewall (computing): Packet filter

-Van Jacobson released paper on BSD Packet Filter (BPF) while at Lawrence Berkeley Laboratory.
+Van Jacobson released a paper on BSD Packet Filter (BPF) while at Lawrence Berkeley Laboratory.

 Connection tracking

 From 1989–1990, three colleagues from AT&T Bell Laboratories, Dave Presotto, Janardan Sharma, and Kshitij Nigam, developed the second generation of firewalls, calling them circuit-level gateways.

 Second-generation firewalls perform the work of their first-generation predecessors but also maintain knowledge of specific conversations between endpoints by remembering which port number the two IP addresses are using at layer 4 (transport layer) of the OSI model for their conversation, allowing examination of the overall exchange between the nodes.

 Application layer

 Marcus Ranum, Wei Xu, and Peter Churchyard released an application firewall known as Firewall Toolkit (FWTK) in October 1993.
 This became the basis for Gauntlet firewall at Trusted Information Systems.

 The key benefit of application layer filtering is that it can understand certain applications and protocols such as File Transfer Protocol (FTP), Domain Name System (DNS), or Hypertext Transfer Protocol (HTTP).
 This allows it to identify unwanted applications or services using a non standard port, or detect if an allowed protocol is being abused.
 It can also provide unified security management including enforced encrypted DNS and virtual private networking.

 As of 2012, the next-generation firewall provides a wider range of inspection at the application layer, extending deep packet inspection functionality to include, but is not limited to: